IamAryankaushal/IMS-zeo/README.md

 - Implementing the Strategy and State design patterns
 - Writing the unit test suite
 - Debugging dependency version conflicts (motor/pymongo compatibility)
-- Writing this README
+- Assisting with this README

-All code was reviewed, understood, and verified to be working end-to-end before submission.
-The conversation transcript with all prompts used is included in the repository as `PROMPTS.md`.